ashtonw7/writing-with-no-purpose/posts/polar-express.md

 The only good role that’s filled by a normal human is the Polar Express Conductor.
 So I set my eyes on that.
 Anytime I was around Santa, I made sure to mention how much I loved trains and how much I loved conducting them.
 I even told a little white lie and told Santa that before I came to the North Pole I was a good train conductor and even won an award for it.
 It was a lie because the award I’d won was a letter of termination from Amtrak for gross negligence.

-Earlier this year though, the old train conductor finally met his fate.
+Earlier this year though, the old Polar Express Conductor finally met his fate.
 Retirement.
 He was done with the North Pole, and the spot was mine.
 Santa gave me a conductor hat and told me to get started growing a conductor mustache.
 And just like that, the Polar Express was mine.

 It felt good to finally have a role that meant something.
 It meant that I could take this train away from the North Pole and go somewhere that was warmer and had human women.